-After she started on the diet, amazing things started to happen.
+After beginning on the diet, amazing things started to happen.
 “I began to heal,” she says.
 In three months, she was able to walk with just one cane.
 A month later she was striding the VA hospital hallways on rounds without either cane.
 At five months she pedaled her bicycle around the block.
 Nine months in, she cycled 18 miles.
 The following year she took trail rides in the Canadian Rockies.

-It wasn’t exactly the typical multiple sclerosis experience.
+Not exactly the typical multiple sclerosis experience.